jonasoesch/p9/3-conceptual.md

 #### Engagement

-Because in previous studies, only congruent animation have been shown to lead to higher engagement.
-Animation for higher engagement would therefore preseume some kind of natural motion between characters.
+Because in previous studies, only congruent animation has been shown to lead to higher engagement.
+Animation for higher engagement would, therefore, presume some kind of natural motion between characters.
 This excludes *contrast characters* and *semantic field* transitions.
-Animation for *progressive disclosure* also has not led to higher reader engagement in a previous study [@Amini-18:hookeddata]. *Reconfigure* transitions are by nature very abstract and animation would therefore most probably not lead to higher engagement.
+Animation for *progressive disclosure* also has not led to higher reader engagement in a previous study [@Amini-18:hookeddata]. *Reconfigure* transitions are by nature very abstract and animation would, therefore, most probably not lead to higher engagement.